gamcoh/CheckBlDomain/README.md

 # CheckBlDomain
-A Sublime Text plugin for check if a selected domain is bl
+A Sublime Text plugin for checking if a selected domain is black listed

 <kbd>super + k</kbd>, <kbd>super + d</kbd>